bgd-labs/aave-proposals-v3/src/20231106_Multi_DebtTokenUpdates/DebtTokenUpdates.md

 - `POOL_CONFIGURATOR.updateStableDebtToken(input);`

-The proposal has been tested by BGD Labs and been reviewed by Aave Companies and Certora.
+The proposal has been tested by BGD Labs and reviewed by Aave Companies and Certora.

 ## References